-Conservation organisations welcome the intent of having all types of protected areas under one, clear piece of legislation and many industry groups also support that idea.
+Conservation organizations welcome the intent of having all types of protected areas under one, clear piece of legislation and many industry groups also support the idea.
 There is some confusion about the categories under which land would be protected.
 AWA believes the creation of a new category, “Heritage Rangelands” would be a positive for the Rumsey Natural Area as it would prohibit mechanized recreation and would have stricter regulation of energy extraction than in the RID, apparently with the aim of eventually phasing it out.

 Conservationists learn the province intends to sell by auction 44 new oil and gas rights in the Rumsey Block.
 This is given as 33 in Hansard.
 The Environment Minister asserts that carefully managed development is acceptable in protected areas and that Rumsey would be the model for Special Places, not the exception.
 The auction of oil and gas rights is on June 25.
-About 80 percent of the quarter sections in the Natural Area are available for new wellsites and road development.
+About 80 percent of the quarter sections in the Rumsey Natural Area are available for new wellsites and road development.
 Current wellsites and roads will likely not be reclaimed because of the potential for future exploration and development.
 There is a ban on new road access into the Ecological Reserve but directional drilling into the southern part of the Reserve can occur, but has to be from the Natural Area.

 However, replies from the Premier and Ministers all assure everyone that the rights being sold would have to comply with the RID, which had been written after extensive public consultation and that the majority of the leases would have “no surface access” and must use only “existing routes” as set out in the RID.

 612 acres of land adjacent to the Reserve is bought by a coalition of Ducks Unlimited, the Nature Conservancy and Alberta Fish and Game and will act as a buffer zone.

 The Protective Notation Reservation (PNT 840668) held by Parks is cancelled and the Natural Area is numbered NAA97003.

-July: AWA comments on draft Rumsey Ecological Reserve Management Plan.
+AWA comments on draft Rumsey Ecological Reserve Management Plan.

-September 19: A memorandum from Alberta Agriculture, Food and Rural Development to Public Lands: “For Rumsey, the Regionally Integrated Decision will essentially become the management plan for the area, with few minor adjustments.”
+A memorandum from Alberta Agriculture, Food and Rural Development to Public Lands: “For Rumsey, the Regionally Integrated Decision will essentially become the management plan for the area, with few minor adjustments.”

-Ty Lund, the Environment Minister nominates Rumsey South as a Natural Area – the lowest possible protective category and one which would ensure that oil and gas extraction could continue.
+Alberta’s Environment Minister nominates Rumsey South as a Natural Area – the lowest possible protective category and one which would ensure that oil and gas extraction could continue.